Centers and Institutes

 Shayn Peirce-Cottler, Professor of Biomedical Engineering, Professor of Plastic Surgery, Professor of Ophthalmology and UVA School of Medicine Pinn Scholar

 As the largest university-based injury biomechanics laboratory in the world, the center specializes in impact biomechanics for injury prevention.
-Started by the National Highway Traffic Safety Administration in 1989, the center now operates out of a 30,000-square-foot facility located in the University of Virginia Research Park.
-It is recognized as one of the world’s leading research groups in the field, using state-of-the-art equipment to analyze the intricacies of how the human body responds to injury.
+Started by the National Highway Traffic Safety Administration in 1989, the center now operates out of a 30,000-square-foot facility located in the University of Virginia's North Fork discovery park.
+The center is recognized as one of the world’s leading research groups in the field, using state-of-the-art equipment to analyze the intricacies of how the human body responds to injury.
 The center is where crash survival becomes a science.

 The University of Virginia and Micron Technology, Inc., co-founded the Center for Automata Processing (CAP) to catalyze the growth of an ecosystem around automata processing.
 Micron’s Automata Processor, a hardware implementation of automata computing, is poised to dramatically accelerate solutions aimed at big data challenges.
 The center is a collaboration of universities, companies and government agencies.
 The center’s objectives are to develop innovative technologies and applications that address industry, government and societal needs, and to train future data scientists and engineers in this groundbreaking approach to computing.

 Director: Kevin Skadron, Harry Douglas Forsyth Professor and Department Chair, Computer Science

 Associate Director: Mircea R. Stan, Professor of Electrical and Computer Engineering

 This center addresses a technologically critical field.
 It encompasses the broad field of electrochemical science and engineering, which affects the performance and reliability of most products manufactured in the world today.
 The center is a multi-disciplinary research effort that includes activities in the Departments of Materials Science and Engineering and Chemical Engineering, as well as interactions with Electrical Engineering, Computer Science, and Physics.
 It is one of the nation's leading research centers of its kind.

 Robert G. Kelly, AT&T Professor of Materials Science and Engineering

 John R. Scully, Charles Henderson Chaired Professor and Interim Chair, Department of Materials Science and Engineering